mayloglog/Batch-Texture-Converter/README.md

 Batch Texture Converter
-This is a plugin designed to help you quickly and efficiently batch convert texture formats.
+This is a blender plugin designed to help you quickly and efficiently batch convert texture formats.

 * Recursive Scanning: Automatically scans and converts textures in all subfolders.